Professional Learning Engineer, Verizon Innovative Learning Schools

 “I like to think there’s an opportunity to learn from anyone and everyone — we all have our own stories to tell and information to share, and it’s exciting to view any interaction as having the capability to change the way you think.”

 As Project Director of Communications for Digital Promise, Erica Lawton Weinschenk oversees the organization’s public relations and social media outreach, and supports strategic communications efforts across all initiatives.
 Previously, Erica provided media relations and social media consulting to a range of for- and non-profit clients, including Williams-Sonoma and The Salvation Army’s National Headquarters, while working at Xenophon Strategies, a boutique public relations firm in Washington, D.C.
 Erica received her master’s degree in strategic communications from American University, and she earned an Honors B.A. in communication from Bryant University.
-You can reach Erica at: firstname.lastname@example.org.
+You can reach Erica at: email@example.com.

 “I learn the most from my friends.
 I consider myself lucky to have a group of friends that work in such diverse fields as politics, academia, design, law and media.
 Every time we hang out, I learn a little bit more about their corner of the world.”